eclipse/upm/doxy/index.rst

 ``Limitations and List of Changes``
 ###################################

-For List of Known Limitations, Please see `here <https://github.com/intel-iot-devkit/upm/blob/master/docs/knownlimitations.md>`_.
+For List of Known Limitations, please see `here <https://github.com/intel-iot-devkit/upm/blob/master/docs/knownlimitations.md>`_.

 ``Indices and tables``
 ######################